 Feminism | Posted by Julie Z on 07/23/2009

 feminist chat with the rad Nikki Darling

 Nikki Darling recently interviewed me for her blog, and we had a very cool chat.

 Nikki Darling is a feminist music critic who writes for the LA Weekly and was the former interviews editor at LA Record.
 She also worked for Jessica Hopper on her book the Girls Guide to Rocking.
 If it wasn’t evident from this description, she is a really, really cool person.

 Here are some highlights.
 You can read the whole version here.

 What would be your goal or hope for the state of teenage girls who have perhaps fallen into old misogynistic traps?
 I.E Girls who have bought into the lie, how do you hope on reaching them?

-Through my website I’m hoping to spread awareness.
-My goal is not necessarily to …
+Through my website I’m hoping to spread awareness. …